Gvztavo/tabia-test/README.md

 ## How to start

-Once cloned, run npm install to install the project's dependencies and then npm start to launch it.
+After cloning, run npm install to install the project's dependencies and then npm start to start it.
+To run the tests, npm test.
 The application will run on (http://localhost:3000/).